How to get your money fast

 - Seven days after your latest estimated delivery date, if you don't upload tracking information but you mark the item as shipped in My eBay.

 - 21 days after the buyer pays, if you don't provide tracking information, mark the item as shipped, or the estimated delivery date can't be calculated.
+In such cases, we may use buyer feedback as a delivery confirmation along with other factors.

 Some payments may show as pending in your PayPal account and may not be immediately available.
 Below are the most common reasons your funds would display as pending